AGE: – 19th Century

 FOR PRICE PLEASE CONTACT – include item number below

-Legend has it that in Tagaung, a district of Mandalay, a blacksmith named U Tin Te was famous for his strength.
+The Maha Giri nat stems from the legend related to a blacksmith who lived in Tagaung named U Tin Te, he was famous for his strength.
 The King of Tagaung was afraid of his strength and tried to trap him, whereupon U Tin Te ran away into the forest.
 The King called U Tin Te’s sister into the palace and persuaded her to beckon her brother to the palace.
 Upon his arrival at the palace, the King arrested him under a saga tree (Indian Champac tree or michelia champaca tree), and set him on fire, whereupon the sister jumped into the fire and perished with him.

 Min Maha Giri and his sister were immortalized in the form of nats and brought evil to any one who came near the shadow of the tree.
 The King of Tagaung then ordered the tree to be uprooted and thrown into the Ayarwaddy River.
 The tree floated down the river and arrived near the Pagan kingdom.
 The King of Pagan made them the guardian spirits of Pagan and they were enshrined at Mount Popa.